 Keep

 WHOP_API_KEY on your server.
-Do not put Company API keys in browser code, mobile apps, or public repositories.Set up your account
+Do not put Account API keys in browser code, mobile apps, or public repositories.Set up your account

 Sign up for Whop

 Go to whop.com/new and create your Whop account.
-The onboarding flow creates your first business, which is the company that owns API keys, products, webhooks, and payments.
+The onboarding flow creates your first business, which is the Account that owns API keys, products, webhooks, and payments.

 Open the dashboard